vectara/vectara-docs/www/docs/discover/deploy-a-conversational-search-ui.md

 Vectara account including the `corpus_id`, `customer_id`, and the URL you want to crawl: `sf.gov`

-Locate the files you cloned for `vectara-ingest`.
+Locate the files you cloned for `vectara-answer`.

 1. Duplicate `secrets.example.toml` and rename the copy to `secrets.toml`.
 2. Edit the `secrets.toml` file, add your **api_key** value.